 Executive Summary

 This Technical Report describes a solution option for cases where a SHAKEN Originating Service Provider (OSP) is not able to establish a verified association between a calling party telephone number and the Service Provider’s Customer.
 The solution addresses the scenarios where there is a business need for the calls to be presented with an attestation of “A”, as defined by the criteria in [ATIS-1000074].
 This document describes a solution that allows an originating entity to add a SIP Identity header field with a PASSporT with an attestation of “A” in the SIP Invite sent to the OSP.
 The proposed mechanism leverages the existing SHAKEN framework with the STI Policy Administrator (STI-PA) authorizing the originating entity to obtain certificates from an STI-CA by issuing a Service Provider Code (SPC) token.
 This solution expands the SPC namespace to include both an OCN and a unique identifier for the originating entity, referred to as an Entity Identifier (EID) The STI-PA remains the trust anchor for the SHAKEN PKI model as described in [ATIS-1000080] and [ATIS-1000084].
-The solution describes an option for a Telephone Number Service Provider (TNSP) to assign EIDs to their customers within an existing OCN namespace.
 There are no impacts to the STI-CAs or the STI-CA’s interfaces to authorize the originating entity to acquire a certificate.
+The solution also describes an option for a Telephone Number Service Provider (TNSP) to assign EIDs to their customers within their existing OCN namespace assignment.

 Scope